zymos/audiobook_tools/README.md

 # Audiobook Tools

-* Description: A set of CLI tools for creating and optimizing audiobooks
+Description: A set of CLI tools for creating and optimizing audiobooks

-	* Tools:
-		* audiobook-reencoder (needs fixing)
+audiobook-reencoder (not working)
 * re-encoding your audiobooks to a standard format

-		* online-tts
+online-tts
 * converting text-to-speech using online/cloud TTS services

-		* web-novel-to-text
+web-novel-to-text
 * extracting web-novel chapters from websites and saving to TXT or SSML

-		* aaxconverter
+aaxconverter
 * convert AAX files to MP3 or M4B, removing DRM

 * Requirements:
 	* python
-			* programing environment
 	* ffmpeg
-			* tool for re-encoding audiobooks
-	* Recomended external tools:
-		* Calibre
-			* Contains CLI tools for converting ebooks to text
-		* youtube-dl
-			* Can extract youtube audiobooks and convert to MP3
-		* Mycroft - Mimic
-			* FOSS CLI off-line text-to-speech tool, not as good as commercial or online services

-These are some scripts to create and convert audiobooks.

 Download tools: [zip file](https://github.com/zymos/audiobook_tools/archive/master.zip)